scala-ide/scala-ide.github.com/blog/_posts/2012-12-20-release-notes-2.1-Milestone-3.md

 together with the Scala IDE: the [ScalaTest Eclipse plugin][scalatest] and the [Scala worksheet][worksheet] are already available!

+If you are using the [Typesafe Scala IDE][typesafe-scalaide], you can install this new Milestone 3 release by simply clicking on ``Help > Check for Updates``, and following the update process.

 ## Road to the final

 What's left to make this a final?
 Not much to be honest, we are confident this